 In addition, we carry out the technical work to integrate the researchers' computational research tool of choice into the World Community Grid platform.
 We also provide communications and outreach support to engage and educate the public in this research.

 As one of the researchers who has used World Community Grid for several years once said, "It turns out that having hundreds of thousands of computers in parallel accelerates things more than having a supercomputer."
 World Community Grid provides scientists with 24/7 access to enough computing power to match some of the world's most powerful supercomputers.
 But unlike a traditional supercomputer, World Community Grid distributes the computational work to thousands of computers worldwide, each of which is provided by a volunteer who chooses to make their device available to conduct scientific calculations.
 For our research partners, this means not having to wait in line for computing resources as they would with most supercomputers at their own institutions.
-Instead, they receive free access to massive amounts of computing power, while engaging the public in their research.
+Instead, they receive access to massive amounts of computing power, while engaging the public in their research.

-Grant recipients have free access to weather data from The Weather Company, an IBM business, to support their research.
+Grant recipients have access to weather data from The Weather Company, an IBM business, to support their research.
 The data may include global weather forecasts, historical observations, and current weather conditions.
 Access to the data will be provided through web-based APIs, while the project runs on World Community Grid.

-Grant recipients have free access to IBM Cloud Object Storage for all data storage needs related to their IBM-supported project, while the project runs on World Community Grid.
+Grant recipients have access to IBM Cloud Object Storage for all data storage needs related to their IBM-supported project, while the project runs on World Community Grid.
 Technical assistance will also be provided to assess their data storage needs and determine appropriate storage solutions.

 Successful proposals met the following criteria: